Why is your company called Pygmy?

 How long has Pygmy been in business?

-We have been in business since 1986.
-Over 15,000 Pygmies ply the waters of North America, Asia, Europe, and the South Pacific.
+We have been in business since 1986, making us the oldest stitch and glue company in North America.
+Over 20,000 Pygmies ply the waters of North America, Asia, Europe, and the South Pacific.

 Are Pygmy boats as strong as fiberglass?